mirror/dd-wrt/src/router/olsrd/lib/bmf/README_BMF.txt

 other.
 In an OLSR lab environment, we sometimes want to simulate the situation that some hosts in the network cannot directly see other hosts (as 1-hop neighbors) but only indirectly (as 2- or more-hop neighbors).
-To simulate that situation, the iptables tool is often used.
+To simulate that situation, the iptables tool is often used (see www.netfilter.org).
 For BMF, however, that is nog enough.

 For OLSR testing, setup iptables on each host to drop packets from all other hosts which are not direct (1-hop) neigbors.
 For example, to